Children's programming on Telemundo: Qubo on NBC/Telemundo (2006–2012)

-In September 2006, Telemundo debuted Qubo, a new weekend morning block of educational programming formed as a joint venture between NBCUniversal, Ion Media Networks, Corus Entertainment, Scholastic, and Classic Media subsidiary Big Idea Entertainment.
-The block carried Spanish-language dubs of programming acquired or produced for Qubo's English-language blocks on both NBC and Ion Television, airing on Saturday and Sunday mornings in 90-minute blocks.
+On September 9, 2006, Telemundo debuted Qubo, a new weekend morning block of educational programming formed as a joint venture between NBCUniversal, Ion Media Networks, Corus Entertainment, Scholastic, and Classic Media subsidiary Big Idea Entertainment.
+The block carried Spanish-language dubs of programming acquired or produced for Qubo's English-language blocks on both NBC and Ion Television.
+While the other two networks aired the full three-hour block within a single timeslot, Telemundo divided the programming across two 90-minute blocks airing on both Saturdays and Sundays.

 The reasoning why the name "qubo" was chosen for the endeavor, or why its logo is a cube, has not been publicly explained by any of the partners, although general manager Rick Rodriguez stated in an interview with Multichannel News that the name was intended to be something that sounded fun, and be a brand that could easily be uniformally used in English and Spanish.

-A companion 24-hour digital multicast network, Qubo Channel, would launch on Ion Media Networks’ terrestrial stations on January 8, 2007.
-While primarily broadcast in English like the respective Qubo blocks on NBC and Ion, the standalone Qubo network included a Spanish audio track available via the SAP feed, and also featured the "CC3" closed captioning channel for Spanish text, functioning in the opposite manner of how Telemundo utilizes its own CC3 channel for English text during its weekday prime time lineup.
+A companion 24-hour digital multicast network, Qubo Channel, launched on the DT2 subchannel of Ion Media Networks’ terrestrial stations on January 8, 2007.
+While primarily broadcast in English like the companion Qubo blocks on both NBC and Ion, the standalone Qubo network included a Spanish audio track available for most programming via the second audio program (SAP) feed, utilizing the same Spanish dubs used for the block on Telemundo.
+Certain programs compatible with SAP also provided Spanish subtitles via the CC3 closed captioning channel, functioning in the opposite manner of Telemundo's strategy in using CC3 to present English subtitles during its weekday prime time lineup.

 MiTelemundo (NBC Kids) (2012–2017)

+MiTelemundo logo from 2012 to 2017.

-On July 7, 2012, after the acquisition of NBCUniversal by Comcast, the block was replaced by MiTelemundo; programmed by Sprout, it consisted of Spanish dubbed versions of programs seen on its sister broadcast network's Saturday morning block, NBC Kids, which debuted on the same date.
+After NBCUniversal dropped out of the Qubo joint venture following its acquisition by Comcast, on March 28, 2012, it was announced that Telemundo would replace its Qubo block with MiTelemundo; programmed by Sprout, it consisted of Spanish dubbed versions of programs seen on its sister broadcast network's Saturday morning block, NBC Kids.

-MiTelemundo debuted on July 7, 2012, one week after the Qubo block ended its run on NBC on June 30, followed by Telemundo on July 1.
+MiTelemundo debuted alongside NBC Kids on July 7, 2012, one week after the Qubo block ended its run on NBC on June 30, followed by Telemundo on July 1.
 This left Ion Television (and later Ion Plus) as the only network to retain a Qubo-branded children's block, until Qubo Channel ceased operations on February 28, 2021, as the E.W.
 Scripps Company is now the owner of Ion Media, which they acquired on January 7, 2021.